jason12333/Flexoskeleton-Printing/README.md

 The mushroom designs are printed jammable structures that can stiffen the flexoskeleton printed flexure upon reaching the joint limit.

-There are two main types of "mushroom" designs, which are "extension" joint that locks up when the joint is flexed.
+There are two main types of "mushroom" designs:

-A.
+A. Straight mushrooms as flexion joint limits.

+B. Reverse mushrooms that locks up when the joints are flexed.

 <img src=https://github.com/jason12333/Flexoskeleton-Printing/blob/master/images/extension%20joint.jpg width="120%">